WebViews and HTML5 Containers

-Until recently, web applications were restricted to browsers.
-Now, they can run on mobile devices (in a webview) and on the desktop (in an HTML5 container), using a variety of programming languages such as Java or .NET.
+Although HTML pages most commonly run on browsers, they can also run inside native mobile applications (in a webview) and in desktop applications (in an HTML5 container), using a variety of programming languages such as Java or .NET.
 The proliferation of mobile devices, the release of the Chromium Embedded Framework, and the emergence of Electron have all contributed to the widespread use of web technologies outside of a typical web browser.

 The ChartIQ library can operate in any of these environments.
 All of the guidance and tutorials provided by our documentation applies, regardless of whether you're developing your application for browsers, mobile devices or desktop containers.
 This tutorial will:

 - Introduce you to WebViews and containers